-The purpose of this study is to learn how the availability of e-cigarettes affects the use of cigarettes with different nicotine contents in people receiving opioid maintenance treatment with buprenorphine or methadone.
+The purpose of this study is to learn how the availability of e-cigarettes affects the use of cigarettes with different nicotine contents in people with mood or anxiety disorders.
 This research is supported by the National Institutes of Health and the Food and Drug Administration.
 This research may help inform the Food and Drug Administration how best to regulate tobacco products in the future with the goal of improving public health.
 This is not a treatment program to help you quit smoking.